apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 ### Testing Strategy

 The collection of end-to-end [browser tests based on Puppeteer](../../developer/Test-Process.html) continue to grow to cover more use cases and scenarios.
-At the moment, total number of jobs stands at approximately `462` distinct scenarios.
+At the moment, total number of jobs stands at approximately `463` distinct scenarios.
 The overall test coverage of the CAS codebase is approximately `94%`.
 Furthermore, a large number of test categories that group internal unit tests are now configured to run with parallelism enabled.

+### Attribute Release Activation Criteria

+Attribute release policies can now be [activated conditionally](../integration/Attribute-Release-Policy-Activation.md).
+This feature allows one to define a set of criteria that must be met before the policy is chosen and activated to start processing attribute release rules.

 ### Deprecations & Removals